 - a loss or change in normal sense of smell or taste

-Only get a test if you have coronavirus symptoms or have been asked to get tested through the test and trace process.
-This will help make sure people who need a test can get one.
+You can only get a test if you have Coronavirus symptoms or have been asked to get tested through the test and trace process.

 If you have been in close contact with someone who tests positive for COVID-19, you may be alerted by NHS Test and Trace.
-You and others in your household will need to isolate for 14 days, following Government guidance about household isolation.
+You and others in your household/ support bubble will need to self-isolate, following Government guidance about household isolation.
+Information on isolation periods can be found on the NHS website.
 You will need to book a test if you develop symptoms.

 You can access Government information on Test and Trace in other languages.
 You can also access guidance if you have had contact with people with confirmed COVID-19 infection that you don't live with (this is available in other languages).